Viscerally/http-notes/README.md

 });
 ```

 The function we provide to filter returns true for every item except '3'.
+The '3' is filtered out.
 The result will be a new array with the values `[1, 2, 4]`.

 [MDN Array.prototype.filter()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)